 I’m not sure what’s the maximum you can buy in one day.
 As I didn’t want to risk having too many prepaid Visa cards that couldn’t be liquidated.

-Use your Chase Ink Cash card and to get 5X Chase Ultimate Rewards points or 5% cash back on your purchase.
+Use your card_name and to get 5X Chase Ultimate Rewards points or 5% cash back up to $25,000 a year on your purchase.